Virtual DNC: Michelle Obama, Bernie Sanders featured speakers at 1st night of Democratic National Convention

 And beyond Kasich, there were three high-profile Republicans backing Biden who got speaking slots: California businesswoman Meg Whitman, former New Jersey Gov. Christine Whitman and former New York Congresswoman Susan Molinari.

-Biden's team also shared the stage with several average Americans, including Kristin Urquiza, who lost her father to COVID-19.

-“My dad was a healthy 65-year-old.
-His only preexisting condition was trusting Donald Trump, and for that he paid with his life,” she said in an excerpt released by the campaign.

 It was impossible to fully gauge America's interest in the all-virtual format on the first night.
-Broadcast TV networks were showing the final hour each night live, cable news was showing both hours and many viewers planned to stream from the rivals' websites or on social media.
+Broadcast TV networks are showing the final hour each night live, cable news is showing both hours and many viewers plan to stream from the rivals' websites or on social media.

 Trump, as he often does, was ensuring he'd be a part of the conversation.